Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Test Case Study

 \subsection{Day-ahead Capability Curve}

-In the last section, capability curve were shown for a given operating condition which are utilized for real-time operations.
-However, the day-ahead capability curves can also be estimated to be utilized by TSO for day-ahead planning.
-It can be obtained by repeating the capability estimation procedure for each operating point.
-A normalized daily load curve and solar PV generation profile is applied to each load and PV unit respectively as shown in \figurename \ref{fig:daily_profile}. \figurename \ref{fig:day_cap} shows a capability curves (black solid lines) and var support region (grey shaded area) of the test system at hourly operating points with no curtailment .
-The day-ahead curve gives more visual information of how the aggregated capability varies with changing operating condition throughout the day.
-It can be seen that the flexibility range is minimum at noon when least inverter capacity is available for var support, however, a 40\% curtailment free the inverter capacity and expands the flexibility area by adding an extra blue shaded portion during peak solar hours as shown in \figurename \ref{fig:day_cap}.
+In the last section, capability curve were shown for a given operating condition, however, the day-ahead capability curves can also be estimated to be utilized by TSO for day-ahead planning.
+A normalized daily load curve and solar PV generation profile is applied to each load and PV unit respectively as shown in \figurename \ref{fig:daily_profile}. \figurename \ref{fig:day_cap} shows a capability curves (black solid lines) and var support region (grey shaded area) of the test system at hourly operating points with no headroom.
+The day-ahead curve gives more visual information of how the aggregated capability varies with changing operating condition throughout the day. {It can be seen that the flexibility range is minimum at noon when least inverter capacity is available for var support (between 0800 hrs to 1700 hrs).
+However, a 40\% headroom will free the inverter capacity and expand its flexibility area shown by the blue shaded portion during peak solar hours (0800 hrs to 1700 hrs) as shown in \figurename \ref{fig:day_cap}.}